Sudo-Rob/NWS-Template-for-Platinum-Wx-Card/README.md

 * Navigate to a dashboard and add a `Custom: Platinum Weather Card` to it.
 Select `SHOW CODE EDITOR`, delete any existing YAML and replace it with the contents of `platinum_wx_card.yaml`.

 ## That should do it!

+###   Notes:

+*	The weather_modern.yaml file, while targeted toward the Platinum Weather Card, may work well for other weather cards.
+Its main function is to follow the progression of the NWS forecasts which, at certain times, contain three forecast indexes within the same calendar day.
+Except for the current near-term textual forecast, which is always at index [0], templates will deliver only the daytime forecasts for the following 6-7 days.
+The same function could be expanded to include nighttime forecasts, which assumes there’s an HA UI card that can accommodate the data.

+*	The weather_modern.yaml file was assembled using my limited knowledge of Jinja2.
+That said, it’s relatively easy to understand and works well.

+*	Regarding the Platinum Weather Card as used with the NWS integration, there are two shortfalls that could be addressed by someone having a good understanding of its source code.

+    1. The changes in the NWS forecasts are seldom at or near the top of each hour.
+Currently, the Platinum Weather Card will shift the day-of-the-week legends at midnight.
+This will result in a premature shifting of the legends until the NWS midnight forecast arrives.
+For NWS, the proper method would be to synchronously tie the shifting of days to the arrival of the midnight forecast.

+        There is, however, and additional element relating to correcting the shifting of days.
+What occasionally happens is the prior-hour’s NWS forecast reappears within an hour of the latest update.
+When this happens after midnight, there should be the ability to revert the legends back to the prior-day forecast.
+This should happen naturally if the ordering is strictly a function of datetime[0].

+    2. Per design, the NWS textual forecasts get more verbose as adverse weather conditions approach a configured location.
+Sometimes these are beyond the 255-character limit of an entity state.
+A better implementation uses entity attributes, which have a much larger limit.
+Thankfully, the NWS integration provides textual forecasts as attributes; however, only the Extended Section Forecast is able to use it.
+Unfortunately, the blue pop-up tiptool forecasts can only accommodate entities.